privacygmail cleanupemail security

 Why Privacy Matters Even More in 2026

-• Financial data: Bank statements, investment documents, cryptocurrency records, tax information
+• Financial data: bank statements, investment documents, cryptocurrency records, tax information

-• Business secrets: Confidential work emails, NDAs, strategic plans, trade secrets
+• Business secrets: confidential work emails, NDAs, strategic plans, trade secrets

-• Personal relationships: Private conversations with family, friends, and partners
+• Personal relationships: private conversations with family, friends, and partners

 • Identity information: SSNs, passport numbers, biometric data, addresses, phone numbers